Finding “Outsider” Haunts – Free Worksheet

 That’s why I’m always more interested in lesser-known haunts, and unreported sites.

-Historical research may be necessary if you want to find fresh, intensely haunted sites.
 One way to simplify your research: start with “outsiders” in history, and places connected to them.

 Here’s the link to the PDF on Google Drive: Click here to download a free copy of Finding Unexplored “Outsider” Haunts.
 (It’s okay to share that link with others.)